markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Update 9th May 2021 - "More on the misery of commitment and consistency.
+If you want a guarantee get a toaster.
+If you want to be always reliable, be a toaster."

 Update 8th May 2021 - "That second boss."

 Update 7th May 2021 - "He really was so angry that he slammed the phone down."